tgstation/tgstation/CONTRIBUTING.md

 #CONTRIBUTING
-Everyone is free to contribute to this project as long as they follow these simple guidelines and specifications.

 ##Introduction

+Hello and welcome to /tg/station's contributing page.
+You are here because you are curious or interested in contributing.
+Thanks for being interested.
+Everyone is free to contribute to this project as long as they follow the simple guidelines and specifications below.

-As a goal to increase code maintainability we are going to be requiring all pull requests to hold up to the standards mentioned below.
+At /tg/station, we have a goal to increase code maintainability and to do that we are going to be requiring all pull requests to hold up to those specifications.
 This is in order for all of us to benefit, instead of having to fix the same bug more than once because of duplicated code.

-But first we want to make it clear over what powers the maintainers have over your pull request, so you do not get any surprises when submitting pull requests and it is closed for a reason you did not suspect.
+But first we want to make it clear how you can contribute if contributing is a new experience for you and what powers the team has over your pull request, so you do not get any surprises when submitting pull requests and it is closed for a reason you did not anticpate.

 ##Getting Started

+At /tg/station we do not have a list of goals and features to add, we instead allow freedom for contributors to suggest and create their ideas for the game.
+That does not mean we aren't determined to squash bugs, which unfortunately pop up a lot due to the deep complexity of the game.

+Here are some useful getting started guides, if you want to contribute or if you want to know what challenges you can tackle with zero knowledge about the game's code structure.

 We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides) which will help you get started contributing to /tg/station with git and Dream Maker.

 For beginners, it is recommended you work on small projects, at first.
 There is an easy list of issues which are [contributor friendly, here](https://github.com/tgstation/-tg-station/issues?labels=Contributor+Friendly&page=1&state=open).

+You can of course, as always, ask for help at [#coderbus](irc://irc.rizon.net/coderbus) on irc.rizon.net.
+We are just here to have fun and help so do not expect professional support please.

 ##Meet the Team